 Systems immunology for cancer Can we activate our immune system to fight cancer?
 What immune cells are important and what prevents them from exercising their anti-tumor functions?
-Can we trigger specific immune these cells to destroy cancer cells and at the same time provide an immunological memory to prevent recurrence of the disease?
-The main interest of the is gene lab studying circuits of immune cells involving differentiation, activation and regulation.
+Can we trigger specific these immune cells to destroy cancer cells and at the same time provide an immunological memory to prevent recurrence of the disease?
+The main interest of the studying lab is gene circuits of immune cells involving differentiation. activation and regulation.
 We focus on exploring these cells and circuits mainly in the context of the tumor pathology following stimulation.
 Dr. Madi, head of the Systems Immunology Lab, completed his Ph.D. studies at Tel Aviv University in computational immunology.
 Dr. Madi then continued to do a postdoctoral fellowship at Harvard Medical School, Brigham and Women Hospital, Broad Institute of Harvard and MIT, Boston, USA where he mainly focused on the study of T-cell differentiation and cancer immunology. www.asafmadilab.com immunotherapies or cellcell interactions.
-We apply cutting-edge technologies including 3D bioprinting of tumors, single cell RNAand seq spatial transcriptomics, mouse tumor models, molecular biology, and other highthroughput genetic and methods genomic combined with advanced computational approaches to identify and functionally characterize genes that play an important role in immune cell circuits and their effect on tumor growth.
+We apply cutting-edge technologies including 3D bioprinting of tumors, single cell RNAand spatial seq transcriptomics, mouse tumor models, molecular biology, and other highgenetic throughput and methods aenomic combined with advanced computational approaches to identify and functionally characterize genes play an important role in immune cell circuits and effect their on tumor growth.
 This approach, will enable in-depth studies of immune-cell signaling in the context of the tumor microenvironment.
+Prof. Rina Rosin-Arbesfeld